Principal Partners Scheme

 Organisations who sign up as Principal Partners will be listed on our website and will be sent a “Greater Manchester Poverty Action Principal Partner” image for use in their own publicity.

-We are delighted that the following organisations have signed up as Principal Partners for 2018.
+We are delighted that the following organisations signed up as Principal Partners for 2020.
 The quotes illustrate the value they believe GMPA brings to the fight against poverty across the city region.

 Principal Partner statements

 “It’s often said that Greater Manchester is a thriving and exciting place to be.
 If you’re doing well, that’s true.
 But it is not true for everyone.
 We have not eliminated poverty.
-There are still massive differences in the opportunities, wealth and life expectancy of people who live and work here.
-Macc is a supporter of GMPA because we want to call attention to these issues, the factors which cause them and build a movement for change.”
+There are still massive differences in the opportunities, wealth and life expectancy of people who live and work here – something which the COVID19 crisis has highlighted more starkly than ever.
+Macc is a supporter of GMPA because we want to call attention to these issues, the factors which cause them and build a movement which will create real change.”

 Mike Wild, Chief Executive of Macc

-“Tackling poverty and inequality, wherever we find it, is the central mission of Oxfam, including in the UK, so we are very pleased to support the work of GMPA as a lead and convener, working in partnership to challenge policy and practice and make Greater Manchester a fairer place for all, placing the views and experiences of people in poverty at it’s heart”
+“Oxfam’s mission is to tackle poverty wherever we see it, around the world and in the UK, by working with communities to fight the injustices and inequalities that fuel it.
+We are therefore very pleased to support the work of GMPA as a lead and convener, working in partnership to challenge policies and practices and put the voices of people in poverty at the centre of change, to make Greater Manchester a fairer place for all.”

 “As one of the delivery partners behind the Greater Manchester Poverty Commission, the Diocese of Manchester is pleased to support the objectives and ongoing work of Greater Manchester Poverty Action.
 We welcome the opportunity to listen to the voices of those whose lives are most affected by poverty, to share with others the task of addressing issues across the sub-region, and together to build a better future for our people and communities.”